 Surfer’s Ear is a modern name for exostosis – a condition that is often seen within surfer’s ears due to the continual exposure of cold wind and water for lengthy periods of time.
 Your ears develop bone abnormalities within the ear canal and can lead to serious hearing problems.

-Most problems can be avoided if you protect you ears from the cold weather, wind and moisture during these months.
+Most problems can be avoided if you protect your ears from the cold weather, wind and moisture during these months.
 Remember to wear hats, earmuffs or other warm accessories when you are venturing outside.
-They don’t just keep your ears warm, but they keep your hearing aids safe and secure too.
+It is vital that you remember to cover your ears in winter, no matter how long you plan on being outside.
+Ear coverings don’t just keep your ears warm, but they keep your hearing aids safe and secure too.
 If you feel that your ears are affected by the cold don’t warm them up with warm water - massage them instead and wipe away any moisture with a cotton ball or cloth.

 It is important to remember to adjust your hearing aids and use the memory settings for noise reduction.
 Due to your hearing aids amplifying sound around you and winter’s soundscape emitting louder sounds means that you can damage your hearing if you don’t use your hearing aid settings wisely.